jimbeaudoin/dotnet-core-urlshortener/README.md

 # .NET Core URL Shortener

-This project uses `Code First Migrations`.
+This project uses `Code First Migrations` and is still a work in progress.

 You need to execute the command `Update-Database` before launching the API for the first time.